jorgeteixe/jorgeteixe/README.md

 - socials: [links.teixe.es](https://links.teixe.es)
 - mail: hey@teixe.es

-> opinions are my own. unless they’re about open source — then i’ll fight for them.
+> my opinions are open source — provided as is, with no warranty.